 Accordingly say if the number of buyers is more than sellers, stock prices will certainly go up.
 Similarly, the stock price will tend to fall if numbers of sellers exceed the number of buyers.

 What makes the stock market so unpredictable?

 Let’s explain this discussion with an example.
 Say the stock prices have been rising for several years so few investors will sit on the sidelines holding cash and waiting for the opportunities to go short.
-But the point is that how to judge exactly when the selloff will take place.
-The important question here is that if you are on the sidelines, how to understand that when to get inside the market?
+But the point is how to judge exactly when the selloff will take place.
+The important question here is that if you are on the sidelines, how to understand when to invest in the stock market?
 However, if you are already in the market, how to judge when to exit the position.
 If making a prediction about the market were so easy, then these questions would have been answered easily but actually, it’s not the case.

 Now since we are done with the basics of the stock market, let’s understand how a novice can start with the stock market-

-When is the right time to invest in stock market?
+When is the right time to invest in the stock market?